Chairman Mao Goes to Anyuan

-Chairman Mao en route to Anyuan is a 1967 oil painting by Liu Chunhua.
-It pictures a young Mao Zedong as one of the common people, ready to take on any obstacle that comes forth.
-This artwork is a strong example of Chinese communist propaganda and shows the devotion which their culture had to Chairman Mao.
+Chairman Mao Goes to Anyuan is a 1967 oil painting by Liu Chunhua.
+It pictures a young Mao Zedong on the way to Anyuan to help rally miners and rail workers in the 1922 Anyuan Miners' strike.

+It became an iconic visual art work of the Cultural Revolution, and was widely re-produced in media including posters, postage stamps, embroidery, and Mao buttons.

 Function

 This artwork served as propaganda during the Cultural Revolution (1966–1976).
 During the earlier years of the Cultural Revolution, Liu Chunhua turned to socialist realism for creating portraits of Mao Zedong.
 This method allowed for intelligible subjects and emotionally moving themes that targeted the working class.
 Chairman Mao aimed to regain his hold after political struggles within his party, and this work focused on the concern of Chairman Mao and the communist party as a way to show the people his goals.

+Jiang Qing heavily promoted the painting during the Cultural Revolution, describing it as a revolutionary masterpiece akin to the model revolutionary operas.

 Context

-In 1922 an event called The Anyuan Miners' Strike of 1922 occurred.
+The painting depicts Mao at age 27, marching towards Anyuan to help rally miners and rail workers in the 1922 Anyuan Miners' Strike.
+He is dressed in a scholar's gown and holds a Hunan oiled-paper umbrella.

 This event was a defining moment for the Chinese Communist Party because the miners represented the suffering masses that were the focus of the revolution.
 After the nonviolent strike of thirteen thousand workers, a majority of the miners enlisted as soldiers in the Red Army to support Mao and the Revolution.
 Nearly half a century later Mao was stuck attempting to correct political fallout from the disasters of the 1950s, including the Great Leap Forward of 1958–1962.
 The Great Leap Forward was an attempt to modernize China and transform it from an agrarian economy to an industrialized, socialist society.
 His party had to reinvigorate communist ideology as a whole.
 For many years, Mao led China through a time of violent class struggles against traditional customs and capitalism.

+Speaking about his work years later, Liu stated:

+I painted this work in 1967, the second year of the Great Cultural Revolution.
+The political background of that time was largely defined by the campaign to criticize Liu Shaoqi.
+Many people were aware that Liu Shaoqi had led workers' strikes in Anyuan.
+But a group of young teachers and students at universities in the capital who had conducted in-depth research on party history had a more complete understanding of the period, and in their opinion the true leader of the Anyuan Workers Movement was Chairman Mao - prior to the Cultural Revolution, most reports mentioned only Liu Shaoqi.
+This group felt that Chairman Mao's [role] in the revolutionary movements at Anyuan should be positively portrayed and disseminated, with the ultimate aim of criticizing Liu Shaoqi.
+They planned to organize an exhibition [entitled] "Mao Zedong's Thought Illuminates the Anyuan Workers' Movement."